stevenchanin/dyslexia/docs/RESEARCH.md

 5. **Connected-Text Reading** - Reading fluency in context
 6. **Comprehension** - Understanding meaning while reading

-### 2. Orton-Gillingham Method
+### 2. Orton-Gillingham and Related Approaches
-Research shows this is one of the most effective dyslexia intervention approaches:
+Approaches commonly associated with Orton‑Gillingham align with structured literacy principles (explicit, systematic, cumulative, diagnostic).
+The strongest evidence base supports these principles themselves rather than any single branded program.
-- Structured multisensory approach
+- Multisensory techniques used in service of explicit instruction
 - Explicit teaching of reading, writing, and spelling
-- Breaks down concepts into simple building blocks
+- Concepts broken into teachable steps with cumulative review
-- Progressively builds on foundational skills
+- Progress builds systematically on mastered skills

 ### 3. Technology-Assisted Instruction (2025 Research)
-Recent studies demonstrate that intensive, comprehensive, multicomponent interventions delivered through technology show comparable student progress to traditional models.
+Recent reviews suggest technology‑assisted interventions can yield small to moderate gains, especially as guided practice adjuncts to explicit instruction.
+Effect sizes vary by implementation quality and alignment to core reading components.

 ## Computer-Based Intervention Programs - Key Features